ltjldc/ENGG1340-GP/README.md

 He Zixuan (3035827861)

 Description and rule of game:
-OC dmx is a turn-based, text-based game where multiple players can choose their roles (fighter/mage/support) and use various skills to fight against boss --- ENGG1340Fail.
+ENGG1340 Adventure is a turn-based, text-based game where multiple players can choose their roles (fighter/mage/support) and use various skills to fight against boss --- ENGG1340Fail.

 Different roles have different skills.
 The following is a brief introduction of each role:
 1.	fighter
 feature: Making a lot of damage
-defect: No skill to recover mp or hp
+defect: No skill to recover mp (magic point) or hp (health point)

 2.	mage
 feature: Recover mp